 Sheltered lunch is required for students who become overwhelmed on an emotional and/or sensory level during the lunch hour.
 For some going to the cafeteria can set off the remainder of their day.
-Being in the NSC provides students with an opportunity to eat with a smaller group of students with less noise and distraction.
-It allows them to "re-set" in a calm environment and to be supported by adults in their social interactions with peers.
+Being in the NSC provides students with an opportunity to eat with a smaller group of students with less noise and distraction, to play within a calm environment and to be supported by adults in their social interactions with peers.
 As students are capable of managing themselves more successfully, they are gradually reintegrated with their group during the lunch hour.
-Some older students also become mentors to younger students during this time block in the NSC.
+Some older students also become helpers to younger students during this time block in the NSC.

-During Recess/Breaks:
+During Recess: